Help & Information

-An airport can be a stressful experience, especially when travelling on an international flight.
-It is even more stressful when you or someone you are travelling with has a disability which is not immediately apparent to airport staff – a Hidden Disability which can include autism, anxiety issues, mental health conditions, dementia, visual impairments deaf or hard of hearing.
+Travelling through an airport can be a stressful experience.
+It can be even more stressful when you or someone you are travelling with has a disability need which is not immediately apparent to airport staff.

 Not all disability needs are visible, in fact, many of us have non-visible impairments or conditions.
 In some cases, individuals may experience both visible and non-visible impairments.
 Therefore, the relevance and importance of this program becomes apparent.

 To ensure a seamless and stress-free experience, Melbourne Airport has implemented the Hidden Disability Program for its International and Domestic Terminals.

 Hidden Disability Program at Melbourne Airport

 The Hidden Disability Program provides travellers who require additional assistance with the support and resources they may need for a pleasant travelling experience.
 To assist staff identify those who may need additional assistance, a sunflower lanyard will be worn by travellers who voluntarily request one.
 This discreet lanyard can be worn throughout the entire airport precinct, including international and domestic terminals.